LuizRafael79/mingw32-msvcrt/README.md

 | Windows XP | `-DWINVER=0x0501 -D_WIN32_WINNT=0x0501` | SSE2 default | Works on most XP-era CPUs |
 | Windows 7+ | `-DWINVER=0x0601 -D_WIN32_WINNT=0x0601` | SSE2 / AVX optional | Enable AVX with `-mavx` |
 | Modern CPUs | `-msse2 -mavx` | SSE2 / AVX | Only for CPUs that support it, may break legacy Windows |

+## TODO
+- A Canadian Cross that generate Win32 Mingw32 with these options and...
+- A Canadian Cross that the same for...
+MacOS (yeah, virtually impossible but...)
+- Update average use of AVX/AVX2/SSE2/3/4 for Windows 9x/NT/2K/XP for use with Kernel mods and others hacks